andrerolfs/andrerolfs.github.io/index.md

-# My Blog
+# My Blog On GitHub

-This is my blog on GitHub.
+This is my blog for my projects on [https://github.com/andrerolfs](https://github.com/andrerolfs).

 Visit my homepage [wartbar.de](http://www.wartbar.de) for information about me and my blog before using GitHub.